lucawellmeier/blogctl/README.md

  - libraries `markdown2` and `jinja2` (installable via `pip`)

-Make sure you have a working GitHub pages repo (just create a new GitHub repository named `<YOUR USERNAME>.github.io`) and that it is cleared to avoid possible file conflicts.
+Make sure you have a working GitHub pages repo (just create a new GitHub repository named `<YOUR USERNAME>.github.io`) and that it is empty to avoid possible file conflicts later.

 After cloning the `octoblog` repo, you can run the tool through
 ```
 python /path/to/cloned-repo/octoblog.py [ARGUMENTS].
 ```
-However, I prefer to make it executable and create a symlink to `octoblog.py` somewhere in my `PATH`.
+However, I prefer to make it executable and create a symlink to `octoblog.py` named `octoblog` somewhere in my `PATH`.
 Thus, in the following I instead use:
 ```
 octoblog [ARGUMENTS]
 ```

-Next, create a directory which shall contain the blog data and config and run:
+Next, to create a set up a directory which shall contain the blog data and config and run:
 ```
 mkdir myblog
 cd myblog
 octoblog init <REMOTE URL>
 ```
-`<REMOTE URL>` is the URL of the GitHub repository (should be ending in `.git`).
+The `<REMOTE URL>` is the URL of the GitHub repository (should be ending in `.git`).
 This will create the basic file structure containing an articles and pages and the default theme.